joepalermo/joepalermo.github.io/_posts/2023-06-19-some-principles-for-work.md

 *A jolt of optimism spread through headquarters.
 “I think most of us would have followed him into the gates of hell carrying suntan oil after that,” says Dolly Singh, the human resources director.
 “Within moments, the energy of the building went from despair and defeat to a massive buzz of determination.”*

 *Carl Hoffman, a Wired reporter who had watched the failure of the second launch with Musk, reached him to ask how he maintained his optimism.
 “Optimism, pessimism, fuck that,” Musk answered.
 “We’re going to make it happen.
 As God is my bloody witness, I’m hell-bent on making it work.”*

+With that level of determination, many things that are otherwise impossible crossover into the possible.